demure/dotfiles/i3/lemonbar/README.md

    * I do *not* recommend the vanila lemonbar, as it's xft font support is... crap?
 * You need [conky]
   * on debian sid, I use the `conky-all` package
-  * on arch, make sure the wireless support compiled in
+  * on arch, make sure the wireless support compiled in.
+The AUR `conky-git` might be what you want.
 * A nice symbol font
   * I use font awesome, which is the best symbol font I have seen to date.